When was the last time you looked at the quality and accuracy of your B2B persona and contact data?

 The aspect of the horizontal and vertical movement is pretty compelling.
 The second thing that I thought was really fascinating was the idea of growth and the concept of churn.
 One of the things that we often don’t really think about is that our personas are actually a fluid set of people.
 It’s different day-to-day.

 Some people leave that persona completely.
 Hence they were in this managerial role, and now they’re in a different department; they have just left our persona.
 And then some people enter that marketplace altogether.
 That’s the reverse, such as they were in support, and now they moved over into sales, hence making them a part of our persona.

-So when you start looking at these growth and churn rates, what you see are some pretty large numbers, and they’re all double digit.
+So when you start looking at these growth and churn rates, you see some pretty large numbers, and they’re all double-digit.
 And what I want people to realize is the power of math.

 If your database churns at an average rate of 15% per year, that means your database is irrelevant if you don’t continually update it in 4.2 years.
 That’s the decay rate.
 That’s how quickly your email addresses become completely invalid.
 This data helps us determine just how fluid it is.
-And then gives us a good measure to be able to say, all right, we lost 15% of our database this year, but we gained 30,000 email addresses, which we know is 15% of all the new people that entered the marketplace.
-So it gives us a much better way to evaluate our efforts, and to actually understand this most valuable asset that we have.
+And then gives us a good measure to say, all right, we lost 15% of our database this year, but we gained 30,000 email addresses, which we know is 15% of all the new people that entered the marketplace.
+So it gives us a much better way to evaluate our efforts and understand this most valuable asset that we have.